cosmos/cosmos-sdk/docs/basics/query-lifecycle.md

 ## Application Query Handling

-When a query is received by the full-node after it has been relayed from the underlying consensus engine, it is now being handled within an environment that understands application-specific types and has a copy of the state. [`baseapp`](../core/baseapp.md) implements the ABCI [`Query()`](../core/baseapp.md#query) function and handles gRPC queries.
+When a query is received by the full-node after it has been relayed from the underlying consensus engine, it is at that point being handled within an environment that understands application-specific types and has a copy of the state. [`baseapp`](../core/baseapp.md) implements the ABCI [`Query()`](../core/baseapp.md#query) function and handles gRPC queries.
 The query route is parsed, and it matches the fully-qualified service method name of an existing service method (most likely in one of the modules), then `baseapp` relays the request to the relevant module.

 Since `MyQuery` has a Protobuf fully-qualified service method name from the `staking` module (recall `/cosmos.staking.v1beta1.Query/Delegations`), `baseapp` first parses the path, then uses its own internal `GRPCQueryRouter` to retrieve the corresponding gRPC handler, and routes the query to the module.
 The gRPC handler is responsible for recognizing this query, retrieving the appropriate values from the application's stores, and returning a response.
 Read more about query services [here](../building-modules/query-services.md).